 Celery is a heavy feeder.
 Watering every two weeks with fish and seaweed emulsion should keep it growing strong.
 If the season is very rainy and watering is not an option, pull back the mulch and sprinkle on some high-nitrogen, dry organic fertilizer.
 The rain will wash it into the soil.

 If you would like to blanch the celery stalks, slice a cardboard milk carton down the side and wrap it around the plant to shade it as it grows.
 But remember, green stalks have more nutrients.
-If they’re too stringy for fresh eating, I simply freeze the chopped celery in plastic bags and use it for home made chicken soup all winter long – delish!
+If they’re too stringy for fresh eating, I simply freeze the chopped celery in plastic bags and use it for homemade chicken soup – delish!